yeti/Manticore-ViewManager/README.md

 Features included with this release:

-* Two-level hierarchical view controller
+* Creation of Activities (and therefore Views) in 2 (two) lines of code
-* Intents to switch between activities, similar to Android intents
+* Intents for navigation between activities with an extensive list of Pop and Push methods
-* Easy transmission of data between Manticore View-Controllers (MCViewController and MCSectionViewController)
+* Easy transmission of data between Views
-* Static navigation between view-controllers using their names
+* Tabbed Applications made easy
-* Dynamic navigation between view-controllers using the history stack
+* Well documented and commented

 ##Getting started : basic usage

 ###### Import Manticore